blueOkiris/melee-dylans-edition/README.md

 5. Open a terminal and navigate to `<repo>/code/`
 6. Run `python configure.py` then `ninja` to build a new main.dol in `<repo>/code/build/main.dol`
 7. Go back to GALE01/System Files/ and select "Start.dol" again, but this time import the new `<repo>/code/build/main.dol` and save
+8. Replace Y.L.'s CSS icon with Link's to make a duplicate
-8. Close D.T.W
+9. Close D.T.W
+10. Open up Melee Code Manager and open the iso in it
+11. Go to "Default Game Settings," select set to Tournament Defaults and save
+12. Go to "Mods Library" and add a path to "mcm-mods.txt"
+13. Enable the mods of the library
-9. Open a terminal and navigate to the `<repo>/crazy-hand/` folder you created.
+14. Open a terminal and navigate to the `<repo>/crazy-hand/` folder you created.
 Start crazy hand with the command `java -jar Crazy\ Hand\ v1.31.jar`
-10. Select each of the changed characters and load their patch from `<repo>/char-mods/<character>.dat`
+15. Select each of the changed characters and load their patch from `<repo>/char-mods/<character>.dat`
-11. Save your changes and close Crazy Hand
+16. Save your changes and close Crazy Hand
-12. Open up Melee Code Manager and open the iso in it
-13. Go to "Default Game Settings," select set to Tournament Defaults and save
-14. Go to "Mods Library" and add a path to "mcm-mods.txt"
-15. Enable the Unlock mod
-16. Create a patch via `xdelta3 -e -s vanilla-melee.iso dylans-edition.iso melee-dylans-edition-<version>.patch`
+17. Create a patch via `xdelta3 -e -s vanilla-melee.iso dylans-edition.iso melee-dylans-edition-<version>.patch`